openebs/website/docs/main/faqs/faqs.md

     - openebs.io/rack
 ```

 We can see that "openebs.io/rack" is listed as topology key.
-Now we can create a storageclass with the topology key created :
+Now we can create a storageclass with the topology key created:

 ```yaml
 apiVersion: storage.k8s.io/v1